Aiven-Open/pghoard/README.rst

 pg_basebackup that is run against the database in question.

-``pghoard`` compresses the received WAL logs and basebackups with Snappy (default) or LZMA (level 0) in order to ensure good compression speed and relatively small backup size.
+``pghoard`` compresses the received WAL logs and basebackups with Snappy (default) or LZMA (configurable, level 0 by default) in order to ensure good compression speed and relatively smallbackup size.
 For performance critical applications it is recommended to test both compression algorithms to find the most suitable trade-off for the particular use-case (snappy is much faster but yields larger compressed files).

 Optionally, ``pghoard`` can encrypt backed up data at rest.
 Each individual file is encrypted and authenticated with file specific keys.
 The file